 Rochelle was appointed as Head of English of Hawkley Hall High School in 2007 and then assistant headteacher in 2013.
 She initially oversaw an improvement in English results from 57% in 2007 to 82% in 2013.
 She is a member of the senior leadership team of the Rowan learning Trust (RLT) with responsibility for cross-trust teaching and learning.
 In addition, she is a Specialist Leader of Education (SLE) and a trained facilitator of both the Outstanding Teacher Programme (OTP) and the Improving Teacher Programme (ITP).
 She has a breadth of experience in supporting colleagues in other schools, using her developed coaching skills in many ways.
 In total, and to varying degrees, she has supported nine schools in her work as SLE.
 The focus of this work is to develop leadership skills, working closely with newly appointed heads of faculty and ultimately to help schools to improve student progress and consequently to raise attainment.
 She was also an original member of the Hawkley Hall Teaching and Learning Programme writing team and has taken part in senior leadership development which focuses on encouraging people to take on group goals as opposed to individual goals.

-Matt is currently a deputy headteacher at Hawkley Hall High School with core responsibility for both teaching and learning and continued professional development (CPD).
+Matt is currently a senior deputy headteacher at Hawkley Hall High School with core responsibility for both teaching and learning and continued professional development (CPD).
 He has experience of course design for different facets of teaching and learning, middle leadership, trainee and NQT programmes.
 He has delivered units on lesson observation and effective feedback to middle leaders in two local schools and one in Greater Manchester.
 He has also developed a package to support the implementation of collaborative learning for CPD in a local secondary school.
 Matt has facilitated the Outstanding Teacher Programme (OTP), contributing to the delivery for two cohorts.
 Between 2011 and 2013, he facilitated three cohorts for the Middle Leaders’ Development Programme (MLDP), made up of middle leaders from primary, secondary and further education settings.
 He is an online facilitator (OFAT) currently facilitating online modules for the National Professional Qualification for Middle Leadership (NPQML) on behalf of the Outstanding Leaders’ Partnership (OLP).
 Matt was awarded SLE in 2015.

 John, who is an assistant headteacher, has been teaching GCSE mathematics for nineteen years.
 He became Head of Mathematics at Hawkley Hall High School in 2006.
 He is also the Executive Head of Mathematics for the Rowan Learning Trust (RLT).
 In 2011 he was appointed as Specialist Leader of Education (SLE) within mathematics.
 In his current role he is responsible for student progress.
 As a National Support School (NSS), Hawkley Hall High School has provided specialist mathematics support over the past four years.
 John has focused on developing leadership within mathematics faculties, improving teaching and learning within mathematics, implementing effective strategies in raising student attainment and implementing and developing data analysis systems.
 John has supported over ten mathematics faculties during this period.
 The outcomes have resulted in significant improvements in the mathematics A*-C figures which therefore have contributed significantly to the individual school’s 5 A*-C including English and mathematics measure along with 3 and 4 levels of progress within mathematics.